arixmkii/go-wsllinks/README.md

 Supported properties:

-* `mode` - optional, operation mode, currently supported "wsl" (default) or "direct"
+* `mode` - optional, operation mode, currently supported "wsl" (default) or "direct";
-* `distro` - mandatory, wsl mode only, name of the WSL distro, can't be empty
+* `distro` - mandatory, "wsl" mode only, name of the WSL distro, can't be empty;
-* `user` - optinonal, wsl mode only, user name to use, if skipped then will use default user configured by wsl
+* `user` - optinonal, "wsl" mode only, user name to use, if skipped then will use default user configured by WSL 2;
+* `shellType` - optional, "wsl" mode only, supported types are "standard", "login", "none", if missing then command will be executed with --exec argument;
-* `binary` - optional, should be equal to `<binary-name-no-ext>` or absolute path of the form `/some/path/<binary-name-no-ext>` in WSL mode or absolute or relative path in Windows format in direct mode.
+* `binary` - optional, should be equal to `<binary-name-no-ext>` or absolute path of the form `/some/path/<binary-name-no-ext>` in "wsl" mode or absolute or relative path in Windows format in direct mode.

 ## Example 1